Aladdin

 Some things I can say about Aladdin right off the bat is that he definitely has a lot of personality.
 He’s acted well and easily likable even when he’s stealing things.
 It’s made clear from the beginning that he does what he needs to survive but still cares about other people.
 That and his animation is very good in showing how athletic/nimble he is, and how expressive he can be.
 One thing that can be a bit distracting in my opinion is his voice.
 Clearly he’s played by a guy who’s a product of the 90’s which can occasionally take you out of the illusion that this story is taking place in ancient Arabian times.
 Also, I know I’m preaching to the choir, but he’s obviously played by a white guy.
 Is that what Disney meant when they put that disclaimer up on Disney+?
 This is an open invitation for Disney to be more specific about what’s wrong in their movies that they decide to put disclaimers in front of.

-I’ll definitely give credit where credit is due though for the song ‘One Jump Ahead’.
+I’ll definitely give credit where credit is due though for the song “One Jump Ahead.”
 It manages to explain Aladdin’s character, situation, and the humorous nature of this movie very well in very little time.

 This also brings up the point that this film was Disney’s first foray into a purely comedic adventure.
 Of course they had movies in the past which had comedic elements to support the main focus of their films which were primarily heartwarming or emotional, but this was Disney’s first movie that had the comedy as the focus.
 Practically every character in the film has some sort of funny line, or has some form of comedic slapstick to make the audience giggle, or even both.
-This movie does have genuine conflict, suspense, romance, and drama as well, but the comedic beats are definitely the primary takeaway and it’s done very well.
+This movie does have genuine conflict, suspense, romance, and drama as well, but the comedic beats are definitely the primary takeaway and they’re done very well.

-After escaping the guards by foreshadowing the magic carpet later, Aladdin comes across the scene that proves to the audience why he’s the “Diamond in the Rough”.
+After escaping the guards by foreshadowing the magic carpet later, Aladdin comes across the scene that proves to the audience why he’s the “Diamond in the Rough.”
 There are two young orphans hunting for scraps of food and Aladdin feels compelled to give them his half of the bread loaf.
 His monkey sidekick Abu (played by Frank Welker) needs a bit more convincing, but that is also the primary character trait that surrounds him throughout the rest of the movie which is pretty clever.
 In the meantime a pompous prince named Achmed (played by Corey Burton) is off to the palace to be the princess’s next suitor where Aladdin interrupts him after he tries whipping the two orphans he just helped.
 Achmed pushes him aside into a dirty puddle where Aladdin leaves him with one last insult.

 Joking aside, Achmed responds with an insult of his own which really sends Aladdin into a blind rage and the animation on his face is genuinely Prince of Egypt Rameses-esque.
-This also leads to Aladdin unknowingly singing about how he’s the “Diamond in the Rough” and giving us a genuinely ironic line of Aladdin imagining people who live in palaces don’t have problems.
-Oh you poor naive boy.
+This also leads to Aladdin unknowingly singing about how he’s the “Diamond in the Rough” and giving us a genuinely ironic line of Aladdin imagining people who live in palaces not having problems.
+Oh, you poor naive boy.
 This is also when we’re officially introduced to the Sultan (played by Douglas Seale) and his daughter Jasmine (played by Linda Larkin).
 I know this is going to be hard to believe, but Jasmine’s a princess who doesn’t want to be a princess, is being asked to marry someone she doesn’t love, and doesn’t want to conform to society.
 Surely it’s difficult for you to take that logical leap.
 In case you couldn’t tell, that was sarcasm.

 Honestly, as a kid Jasmine was probably one of my favorite Disney princesses, mostly because I also watched the Aladdin cartoon series where she does a lot more stuff, but now that I’m older, in this movie she’s kinda just another Disney Renaissance princess.
 Including Belle from Beauty and the Beast I reviewed a couple weeks ago, Ariel from The Little Mermaid, and Megara from Hercules, Jasmine has a lot of similar traits to them.
 She can be charming and likable in her rejection of societal norms, but I can’t act like this hasn’t been done several times already, especially within this same company.
 I think where she really shines is in her chemistry that she has with Aladdin which will become clearer later, but on her own she’s kinda boring.
 At least in the movie.
 To be real, even the scenes she has with her father the Sultan are kinda meh.
 Only when the Sultan meets with Jafar for the first time do we get some more entertainment back into the picture where Jafar hypnotizes the Sultan into giving him his diamond ring.
 We don’t know what it’s for just yet, but it does a good job in introducing us to the idea of how Jafar probably got this position in the first place and how he’s managed to get so close to the Sultan.
 It’s also pretty funny which is a good bonus.